Hannah-Sten/PP2LAL2PP/docs/Language Specification.md

 # The PP2LAL2PP-language specification

-An example document can be found in the [examples-folder](../examples).
+Example documents can be found in the [examples-folder](../examples).

 ## General code layout
 Every single statement must be placed on a seperate line.
 Blank lines will be ignored.
 Multiple spaces or tabs will be interpreted as 1 space.